nasa/Common-Metadata-Repository/search-app/api_docs.md

 * data_center
 * archive_center

 Any terms found in the those parameters are used to score results across other fields in the search results.
 A term is a contiguous set of characters not containing whitespace.
 A series of filters are executed against each document.
 Each of these has an associated boost value.
 The boost values of all the filters that match a given document are multiplied together to get the final document score.
-Documents that match none of the filters have a default score of 1.0.

 The filters are case insensitive, support wild-cards * and ?, and are given below: